coinevo/documents/en/OfflineStaking.md

 # Super Staker Configuration

-The Qtum Core wallet provides online Proof of Stake and can be launched and configured to operate as a Super Staker and receive address delegations.
+The Evo Core wallet provides online Proof of Stake and can be launched and configured to operate as a Super Staker and receive address delegations.

-To configure the Qtum-Qt wallet for a Super Staker, select Stake – Super Staking and the "+" button to add a new Super Staker.
+To configure the Evo-Qt wallet for a Super Staker, select Stake – Super Staking and the "+" button to add a new Super Staker.
 Enter the Staker name (for local reference only, here using the first part of the address and "10" to denote a 10% fee) and select the Staker address using the dropdown.

 ![2  Super Staker Setup](https://user-images.githubusercontent.com/29760787/85331902-fc5fe280-b4a4-11ea-9506-84bfc0ecd6d5.jpg)